weinatalie/weinatalie/README.md

-Currently & previously...
+⭐️

-* studying CS at UC Berkeley
+Hello!
+I'm a senior studying CS at UC Berkeley.
+Previously, I was a SWE Intern at Stripe.
-* building product at Stripe

-Feel free to reach out to me at [nataliewei@berkeley.edu](mailto:nataliewei@berkeley.edu).
+Feel free to reach out: [nataliewei@berkeley.edu](mailto:nataliewei@berkeley.edu).